didaquis/ghibli-vue/README.md

 # typescript-vue

-Pet project using: Babel, TypeScript, Router, Jest, Cypress and so on!
+Pet project using: Babel, TypeScript, Router, Buefy, Jest, Cypress and so on!

 ## Project setup